pdp10/sbpipe/docs/source/developer_manual.md

 $ ./cleanup_doc.sh
 ```

-If new folders containing new Python modules are added to the project, it is necessary to add these new paths to the sys.path in `docs/source/conf.py`.
+[//]: # (**No longer necessary.** If new folders containing new Python modules are added to the project, it is necessary to add these new paths to the sys.path in `docs/source/conf.py`.
 A corresponding `sphinx-apidoc` command for the new paths must also be added in `docs/gen_doc.sh`.
-These additions are necessary to extract Python source code documentation to .rst files.
+These additions are necessary to extract Python source code documentation to .rst files.)

 ### sbpipe